eac-ufsm/beamforming-tools/README.md

 - [Arlpy](https://github.com/org-arl/arlpy): has a few algorithms for beamforming.

+- [AcouPipe](https://github.com/adku1173/acoupipe): extends [Acoular](https://github.com/acoular/acoular) by allowing the generation of unique acoustical source localization and characterization data sets that can be used for training of deep neural networks and machine learning.

 ## Julia

 - [AeroAcoustics.jl](https://github.com/1oly/AeroAcoustics.jl): provides methods for working with microphone array measurements.
 Offers as well utilities for processing beamforming and other acoustic imaging methods.